ellaxu43/telco_classification_project/README.md

 &nbsp;
 &nbsp;

-1. Would like to further investigate the service behind Fiber internet.
+1. Need more time to investigate the fiber optic inernet services, the service quality, cause of the higher price.... etc.